Integrated Sachs-Wolfe map reconstruction in the presence of systematic errors: Results

 In the limit of no calibration errors, the SPHEREx-like survey offers little additional information.
 In fact, adding both SPHEREx and CMB $TT$ results in negligible improvement over the Euclid-like only case ($\Delta\bar\rho<0.003$ compared to a spread of $\sigma_{\rm Euc+Spx+TT}=0.019$).

-However, including the SPHEREx-like survey does make the reconstruction more robust against calibration errors.
-The reason for this is similar to why binning in redshift is helpful: recall that, in the case of binning, having narrow, low-redshift bins means having some bins with higher galaxy auto-power than the unbinned case, which then have less susceptibility to a given level of calibration error.
+However, by comparing the black and blue curves we see that including the SPHEREx-like survey does make the reconstruction somewhat more robust against calibration errors.
+The reason for this is similar to why binning in redshift is helpful: recall that, in the case of binning, having narrow, low-redshift bins means having some bins with higher galaxy autopower than the unbinned case, which then have less susceptibility to a given level of calibration error.
 Similarly, SPHEREx has a shallower redshift distribution, and thus an intrinsically higher clustering signal, so that it can actually provide a better reconstruction than the Euclid-like survey at moderate levels of calibration error.
 We would expect to see similarly increased robustness to calibration errors for any tracer with a larger clustering signal, including tracers with a larger bias.

-Finally, for SPHEREx, as for Euclid or any other LSS survey, we find that if calibration errors are not accounted for in the estimator, then the combined reconstruction can actually be worse than had a single survey been used, as shown with the dashed curve.
+Finally, just as for Euclid, we find that if calibration errors are not accounted for in the estimator, then adding LSS data can actually result in a worse reconstruction than that from using CMB temperature data alone.